Tuskegee Syphilis Study: Study clinicians

 Raymond A. Vonderlehr was appointed on-site director of the research program and developed the policies that shaped the long-term follow-up section of the project.
 His method of gaining the "consent" of the subjects for spinal taps (to look for signs of neurosyphilis) was by advertising this diagnostic test as a "special free treatment".
 He also met with local black doctors and asked them to deny treatment to participants in the Tuskegee Study.
 Vonderlehr retired as head of the venereal disease section in 1943, shortly after penicillin was proven to cure syphilis.
+After Vonderlehr's retirement, John R. Heller Jr., his mentee, succeeded him as head of the venereal disease section.
+Even with the discovery that penicillin served as an effective treatment for syphilis, Heller did not provide the drug to the participants of the study.

 Several African-American health workers and educators associated with the Tuskegee Institute played a critical role in the study's progress.
 The extent to which they knew about the full scope of the study is not clear in all cases.
 Robert Russa Moton, then president of Tuskegee Institute, and Eugene Dibble, head of the Institute's John A. Andrew Memorial Hospital, both lent their endorsement and institutional resources to the government study.

 Nurse Eunice Rivers, who had trained at Tuskegee Institute and worked at its hospital, was recruited at the start of the study to be the main point of contact with the participants.
 Rivers played a crucial role in the study because she served as the direct link to the regional African-American community.
 Vonderlehr considered her participation to be the key to gaining the trust of the subjects and promoting their participation.
 As a part of "Miss Rivers' Lodge", participants would receive free physical examinations at Tuskegee University, free rides to and from the clinic, hot meals on examination days, and free treatment for minor ailments.
 Rivers was also key in convincing families to sign autopsy agreements in return for funeral benefits.
 As the study became long-term, Rivers became the chief person who provided continuity to the participants.
 She was the only study staff person to work with participants for the full 40 years.